ringcentral/picojs/readme.md

+## pico.js

-## pico.js: a face-detection library in 200 lines of JavaScript
+A face-detection library in 200 lines of JavaScript.

 * approximately 200 lines of pure JavaScript
 * see <https://tehnokv.com/posts/picojs-intro/> for details
 * real-time detection demo available at <https://tehnokv.com/posts/picojs-intro/demo/>

+## lploc.js

-## lploc.js: a tiny JavaScript library for real-time localization of eye pupils
+A tiny JavaScript library for real-time localization of eye pupils.

 * see <https://tehnokv.netlify.com/posts/puploc-with-trees> for details
 * real-time demo available at <https://tehnokv.netlify.com/posts/puploc-with-trees/demo>